 After a few years, the gold rush seems to be over.
 Small startups have not always proven to be trustworthy.
 After all, there’s a reason why “Fake it till you make it” has become Silicon Valley’s tagline.
 Also, the expectation that the acquisition of a startup will kick-start creativity across the whole organization rarely becomes a reality.
 More recently, since the COVID-19 pandemic and the subsequent economic crisis, big corporations have been forced to rebalance their collaboration strategy as many small companies may not survive the crisis.

 So, is the startup dead?
 I sincerely hope not.
 The economy will once again shift up a gear and our world will change even more rapidly.
 What type of company is better suited for the next rollercoaster ride than an agile startup?
 We need energetic startups more than ever to create the future we want to live in.
 But I do believe startups will have a more difficult time selling to large corporates if they cannot find a solution to the problem of long-term trustworthiness and solvability.

-At Spacewell we addressed these challenges when we started developing our Smart Building platform Cobundu back in 2016.
-Our ambition was to activate radical innovation in the slow-changing world of real estate and the still very immature PropTech landscape.
-We found it was almost impossible, however, to convince people that a company with 30+ years of experience could be as agile and disruptive as we said we were.
+At Spacewell we addressed these challenges when we started developing our Cobundu Smart Building platform back in 2016.
+Our ambition was to bring radical innovation in the slow-changing world of real estate and the still very immature PropTech landscape.
+We found it was almost impossible, however, to convince people that a mature company with 30+ years of experience could be as agile and disruptive as we said we were.
 The obvious choice then was to let Cobundu and its development team operate as a startup within the broader organization.
 Over time we have learned what the sweet spot is between big and small and to get the best of both worlds.
 As a result, Cobundu was able to scale up and evolve into the mature product it is today.

 Although there are a million things to talk about, I just want to list 5 key takeaways here that I often talk about when people ask me about the success of Cobundu within the Spacewell organization.